ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: pre}

 8. You can optionally [create a boot volume from a bootable snapshot](#create-instance-bootable-snapshot-cli) and use that for your image.
 To list all snapshots for a volume, see [View all snapshots that were created from the Block Storage for VPC volume](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#view-snapshots-for-volume).
+[New]{: tag-new} If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=cli#block-s2s-auth-xaccountrestore-cli) are in place first.
+Then, contact the snapshot's owner for the CRN of the snapshot.

 9. List the available SSH keys that you can associate with your instance.